 Add in the egg replacer.
 If you are using the aquafaba here, you need to add in this extra step: in the small bowl of your mixer place the aquafaba and beat it until frothy – you don’t need to go as far as sort peaks forming.
 Add this mix into the beaten sugar mix and beat to combine.
 (Speed 4, 8 seconds)

-Add in the honey (or maple syrup) and the molasses then mix well (Speed 4, 12 seconds)
+Add in the honey (or syrup) then mix well (Speed 4, 12 seconds)

 Mix together dry ingredients and then add to the wet mix mixture in parts, alternating with the bicarb water.
 Start with 800g of flour then add more 1 tbsp at a time if the mixture feels too soft.
 I used a full 900g last time.
 (Set machine on speed 4 for about 3 minutes to allow you to add mix through the measuring cup opening while the machine mixes). *Note that the mix will still be fairly soft when it is ready to go in the fridge – it is not a really stiff dough.

 Wrap in plastic wrap and refrigerate for 2 hours – overnight

 Remove dough from fridge and allow to sit for 5 minutes, then roll dough out (use a little pure cornflour to dust the surface) and cut out to shape.

 Lay on lined baking trays and place in a preheated 170C (or 160C fan forced) oven for about 15 minutes.